 How difficult are broken things to mend?
-A rusty E-type like the one below could take an expert team a year to restore.
+A rusty E-type can take an expert team a year to restore.
 Broken relationships, of course, can take even longer to rebuild.

-Archie, a former racing driver, is still haunted by the death of a teammate killed during a race in the 1960s.
-His stubborness and declining physical state make the prospect of breaking bread with him seem remote indeed...
+A former racing driver, Archie is still haunted by the death of a teammate killed during a race in the 1960s.
+His stubborn nature coupled with symptoms of Parkinson's disease make the prospect of making amends with Martin seem more remote than ever...

 57 - the number of racing drivers killed during Sir Jackie Stewart's 11 year career as a racing driver.
 The fictional Archie would have been a contemporary of his